 Routine: Smile and start a conversation with something common like the weather, or a compliment.

 Reward: No humiliation.
 No hurt.
 I am safe.
 And even if there is humiliation or hurt, at least I tried.

-To help me learn how to make friends, I plan to read the famous book by Dale Carnegie ‘How to win friends and influence people‘.
+To help me learn how to make friends, I plan to read the famous book by Dale Carnegie ‘How to win friends and influence people‘ (affiliate links).
 He has sold over 30 million copies so he must know something that I don’t.